Princeton-Rutgers Exchange Program

 The deadline for registering for courses in the Fall Term is September 21.
 The deadline for the Spring Term is February 12.

-- The Princeton student obtains the Exchange Form online at the link below.
+- The Princeton student obtains the Exchange Form online.
 The Rutgers-New Brunswick students must register via a Course Request Card or Change of Registration Form for Princeton Exchange, (__):001:816, normally for three credits.
 (Refer to the Schedule of Classes for the Registration Index number for your school.)
 Only Rutgers students enrolled in schools that have Princeton Exchange in their Schedule of Classes, may participate in the Exchange Program.
 Students who fail to register for Princeton Exchange cannot receive credit under this program.

 - The student obtains the necessary departmental and graduate school endorsements and indicates the course number, name of course, and term on the form.

 - The student then contacts the instructor of the course so the instructor can determine if the student is qualified to take the course and if there is room in the course.